Arthur H. Rice ’73, Esq.

 Charles A. Saia Jr. ’91, MBA ’94

 Chuck serves as Global Data Insights business leader for Deloitte Touche Tohmatsu Limited.
 As the global leader of Deloitte Data Insights, he is building a new business to enable the monetization and transformation of data assets into revenue, profits and clear market advantage.
 Previously, Chuck held the role of CEO, US Deloitte Risk and Financial Advisory, wherein he led a risk consulting and financial advisory business composed of 12,500+ professionals.
-Previously, he served as Chief Risk, Reputation and Regulatory Affairs Officer of Deloitte and led the transformation of Deloitte’s approach to risk management.
+Prior, he served as chief risk, reputation and regulatory affairs officer of Deloitte and led the transformation of Deloitte’s approach to risk management.
 He also oversaw Deloitte’s advisory business risk service area practice, leading various market offerings, service lines and regions.
-Chuck served on the School of Business Dean’s Advisory Council, is a 2010 Business Leader Hall of Fame inductee and a 2015 Distinguished Alumni Award recipient.
-A certified public accountant, he earned his bachelor’s degree in accounting and computer science, and an MBA from Quinnipiac University.
+A graduate of Quinnipiac University, Chuck serves on the Quinnipiac University Board of Trustees, is a 2010 Business Leader Hall of Fame inductee and a 2015 Distinguished Alumni Award recipient.
+A certified public accountant, he earned both his bachelor’s degree in accounting and computer science and MBA from Quinnipiac University.
 Chuck is a frequent author and contributor to publications including Forbes, The Wall Street Journal and Fortune and speaks regularly on topics relating to purpose-driven leadership, business risk, innovation and technology.